Have questions about static IP addresses? Check out the top FAQs.

 So that your public IP address will not change.
 You may want to consider a static IP address if you:

 If you lease a single static IP address, it only provides a public IP address to the modem.
-If you need a public IP address on a device behind your high-speed Internet modem, you will need to lease a block of IP addresses.
+If you need a public IP address on a device behind your internet modem, you will need to lease a block of IP addresses.

 When you lease a block of IP addresses, three IP addresses are reserved for routing.
 The other IP addresses can be assigned to devices behind your DSL modem.